acuity-network/index.acuity.network/content/docs/about/solution.md

 An index node can track cumulative query weight, either by authenticated account, or by virtual account (ip address).

-## Standardized payment API
+## Standardized API

-create fee market for indexes
+Because index nodes for a given chain have an identical API, it makes it very easy for a dapp to switch between different indexes based on availablity, performance, price, etc.

 ## Privacy